-Tip: The config. ini file is used only for the FlexNet inventory agent installed locally on the target device (the Adopted case).
+Tip: The config. ini file is used only for the FlexNet inventory agent installed locally on the target device (the Adopted case or Agent third-party deployment case).
 Do not attempt to use it for any of the other cases.